dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

     in λ(c : C) → c (F C) fmapBuild
 ```

 A rigorous proof that `unroll` and `build` are inverse functions is shown in the paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) and is beyond the scope of this tutorial.
+Let us just remark that because we have these functions, the types `C` and `F C` are equivalent (isomorphic).
+Any data of type `C` can be mapped into data of type `F C` and back, without loss of information.
+In that sense, the type `C` satisfies the "type equation" `C = F C`.
+This is one way of defining rigorously the meaning of recursive types that one writes in Haskell as `data T = F T`.

 The second step is to apply `unroll` to the value on which we need to use pattern matching.
 The result will be a value of type `F C`, which will be typically a union type.
 Then we can use ordinary pattern matching on values of that type.